Skip to content

 Now let us investigate how the leakage conductance parameter, gL, affects the model.
 The script is prepared to iterate over a range of \(gL\) values and then to plot the basal, steady state, membrane potential against the value of \(gL\).
 Try different ranges of \(gL\), however stay within 0-1.0 mS/cm^2.

-Observing the behavior of the basal membrane potential over the range of \(gL\) values.
-Is there a distinct change of behavior for a \(gL\) value?
+Observing the behaviour of the basal membrane potential over the range of \(gL\) values.
+Is there a distinct change of behaviour for a \(gL\) value?

 Equilibrium C - Unstable